mshidhaye/Citi-Bike-Analysis/README.txt

 PROJECT - CITIBIKE ANALYSIS

+Introduction:
+Hired as an Analytics consultant by citi bike data to determine citi bike usage during the week , and to determine ways to increase bike usage.

+This comprehensive analysis provides an in-depth understanding of bike usage in terms of types of consumers, time of the year and area in use.
+With a strategic roadmap, citi bike can improve their customer base as well as exapnd to new locations.

 Business Questions
 What type of customer should we target, and what are their preferences?
 What are the most popular pick-up locations across the city for Citi Bike rental?